necusjz/awesome-dsa/README.md

 # SDE-PREPARES
 _A Software Development Engineer Prepares_

-This repository contains our implementations for commonly used algorithms and 23 design patterns.
+Implementation of commonly used algorithms and 23 design patterns.

 ## Algorithms
 It covers the basic data structures and algorithms: